-TPIE conforms to the EBA's Regulatory Technical Standards, which set out the qualitative and quantitative criteria to be used when identifying staff whose professional activities may have a material impact on TPIE's risk profile.
-Identified Staff for TPIE include the following types of staff.
+TPIE conforms to the EBA's Regulatory Technical Standards (RTS), which set out the qualitative and quantitative criteria to be used when identifying staff whose professional activities may have a material impact on TPIE's risk profile.
+Identified Staff for TPIE include the following types of staff

-- Executive and Non-Executive Directors of the EMEA Group Board; - Members of the TPIE Board - Members of senior management across TPIE and the Group; - Heads of regulated business units, where applicable; - Heads of control and support functions (including Compliance, Finance, Risk and Legal), as well as those responsible for managing IT and operations; - Staff who are responsible for managing a material risk within the regulated businesses; and, - Other employees who the Group deems may have a material impact on the firm's risk profile through their professional activities, including individuals responsible for a high proportion of revenue and/or select heads of broking desks, as well as those individuals whose remuneration.
+- Executive and Non-Executive Directors of the EMEA Group Board; - Members of the TPIE Board - Members of senior management across TPIE and the Group; - Heads of regulated business units, where applicable; - Heads of control and support functions (including Compliance, Finance, Risk and Legal), as well as those responsible for managing IT and operations; - Staff who are responsible for managing a material risk within the regulated businesses; and, - Other employees who the Group deems may have a material impact on the firm's risk profile through their professional activities, including individuals responsible for a high proportion of revenue and/or select heads of broking desks, as well as those individuals whose remuneration is above the thresholds set out in the EBA's RTS on MRT identification under IFD.